Esbern/gis/content/index.md

 The backbone of any [[GIS]] lies in the Geospatial tool collection it utilises to do the heavy lifting of geospatial data analysis.
 This garden explores various Geospatial tool collections, from specialised tool collections like **GDAL** to general geospatial analytical tools such as "[[Whitebox geospatial]]".
 We will also cover some tool collections from "adjacent" topics, such as [[Plotly]] and [[Matplotlib]] for general data visualisation and [[Unreal Engine]] for [[real-time 3D rendering]].

 ### Geospatial data
-While it is outside the scope of this garden to provide access to data sources, we will discuss how to design data structures, different [[Data formats]] and some main access routes, especially, Danish data such as Dataforsyningen, geo-data.info.
+While it is outside the scope of this garden to provide access to data sources, we will discuss how to design data structures, different [[Data Formats and Standards]] and some main access routes, especially, Danish data such as Dataforsyningen, geo-data.info.

 ### GIS projects
 A **GIS project** is more than just the the processing enviorment and the underlying tool collections and geospatial data.
 It’s a structured endeavor that encompasses goals, methods, data, and tools, operating within an **organizational framework** to achieve specific objectives.
 This garden contains noten on subjects relating to how to design and implement your GIS projects such as covering the process [[From Reality to Geospatial Data]] and how to write a [[Design Rationale]]